ESP32 Receive Data from Google Firebase with Example to Control Outputs

 Defining Variables

 Then, we will define the variable led_state which will save the current state of the LED (ON/OFF).
-Initially, it is being defined as an empty string.
+Initially, it is defined as an empty string.

-Another variable of data type int called ‘led_gpio’ will save the GPIO pin through which the on-board LED is connected i.e., GPIO2.
+Another variable of data type int called ‘led_gpio’ will save the GPIO pin through which the onboard LED is connected i.e., GPIO2.

 String led_state = "";